Erica Lee Carter: Post-U.S. House of Representatives career

-Lee Carter's successor, Sylvester Turner, died unexpectedly on March 5, 2025, and she was reported as a potential candidate for the special election.
-She declined, instead announcing that she would endorse and serve as campaign manager for Harris County Attorney Christian Menefee.
+Lee Carter's successor Sylvester Turner died unexpectedly on March 5, 2025, and she was reported as a potential candidate for the special election.
+She declined, instead announcing that she would endorse and serve as Honorary Campaign Chairperson for Harris County Attorney Christian Menefee.

 On July 7, 2025, Lee Carter announced her intention to run for county judge of Harris County if the incumbent judge, Lina Hidalgo, chose not to run for re-election.
 Following Hidalgo's retirement announcement in September, Lee Carter stated she would not run.

 Personal life

-She married Roy L. Carter Jr. in November 2012 in Houston, with a reception attended by various Democratic politicians.
+She married Roy Lee Carter Jr. in November 2012 in Houston, with a reception attended by various Democratic politicians.
 She has two children who are twins, Ellison Bennett Carter and Roy Lee Carter III.